nixos-asia/website/en/haskell-rust-ffi.md

 ```

 > [!note] What about `ghci`?
-> If you use `ghci` you will have to link the library manually: `ghci -lrust_nix_template`.
+> If you use `ghci` you will need to link the library manually: `ghci -lrust_nix_template`.
 See the [documentation](https://downloads.haskell.org/ghc/latest/docs/users_guide/ghci.html#extra-libraries).

 {#tpl}
 ## Template

 You can find the template at <https://github.com/shivaraj-bh/haskell-rust-ffi-template>.
-This template additionally comes with formatting setup with [[treefmt|treefmt-nix]] and VSCode integration.
+This template also includes formatting setup with [[treefmt|treefmt-nix]] and VSCode integration.